Walking The Limehouse Cut and Hertford Union Canal

 Links: Canary Wharf, Limehouse Basin, Limehouse Cut, Bow Locks, Lee Navigation, House Mill, Hertford Union Canal, Regent’s Canal, Bethnal Green

-This is a short, flat and interesting canal-side walk in the east of London.
-For us it was an epilog to the Regent’s Canal walk that we completed the previous year as it takes in 2 short canals that both intersect with the eastern end of the Regent’s.
-We started the walk from Canary Wharf Elizabeth Line Station but if you want to shorten it by 2 km you could also start from Limehouse DLR Station.
+This is a short, flat, and deeply interesting canal-side walk in the east of London.
+For us, it was the perfect epilogue to the Regent's Canal walk that we completed the previous year, taking in two short canals that both intersect with the eastern end of the Regent's.
+We started the walk from Canary Wharf Elizabeth Line Station, but if you want to shorten it by 2 km, you could also easily start from the Limehouse DLR Station.

-From Canary Wharf walk in a westerly direction across Cabot Square and Westferry Circus to the north bank of the river Thames.
+From Canary Wharf, walk in a westerly direction across Cabot Square and Westferry Circus to the north bank of the River Thames.
 Take a right and follow the Thames Path to Limehouse Basin.
 Take a right into the basin, keeping to the eastern edge of the marina until you get to the Limehouse Cut.

-The Limehouse Cut was constructed in the early 19th century to relieve congestion on the River Thames and provide a more direct route for barges carrying goods to and from the city.
-The Cut is just over 2km and, initially straight then turns in a curve to Bow Locks, where the Lee Navigation meets Bow Creek.
-On this walk you’ll follow the path between the Lee Navigation and Bow Creek to reach House Mill at the entrance Three Mills Island.
-The House Mill is the largest tidal mill standing in Britain and and has a small exhibition and cafe if you’re ready for a rest at this half-way point in the walk.
+The Limehouse Cut is actually London's oldest canal, opened way back in 1770 to relieve congestion on the River Thames and provide a more direct, non-tidal route for sailing barges bringing grain and malt down from Hertfordshire.
+The Cut is just over 2km long and is initially straight, then turns in a curve to Bow Locks, where the Lee Navigation meets Bow Creek.
+On this walk, you will follow the path between the Lee Navigation and Bow Creek to reach House Mill at the entrance to Three Mills Island.
+The House Mill is the largest surviving tidal mill in Britain, built in 1776, it once supplied huge quantities of flour to the local gin distilleries!
+It has a small exhibition and a cafe if you are ready for a rest at this halfway point in the walk.

-After House Mill cross over to the western side of the Lee Navigation and continue north along the towpath.
-You’ll pass through some derelict post-industrial land in various stages of redevelopment before reaching the Olympic Park.
-Here you’ll find several canal-side options for food, all of which were too busy when we arrived on a Saturday afternoon.
+After House Mill, cross over to the western side of the Lee Navigation and continue north along the towpath.
+You will pass through some fascinating post-industrial land in various stages of redevelopment before reaching the edge of the Olympic Park.
+Here you will find several brilliant canal-side options for food, all of which were a bit too busy when we arrived on a Saturday afternoon.

-Cross over to the western side of the canal at White Post Lane, take left then a right onto the Hertford Union Canal.
-The Hertford Union was built to transport goods between Hertford and London, connecting the Lee Navigation to the Regent’s Canal.
-It’s just over a mile long an passes between Victoria Park on the northern side and housing on the south.
+Cross over to the western side of the canal at White Post Lane, take a left, and then a right onto the Hertford Union Canal.
+Originally known as Duckett's Canal after the man who funded it in 1830, it is just over a mile long.
+It was essentially built as a commercial shortcut, connecting the Lee Navigation straight to the Regent's Canal so that barges could bypass the crowded, toll-heavy Thames altogether.
+It passes beautifully between Victoria Park on the northern side and residential housing to the south.

-When you reach the Regent’s Canal, take a left and walk south for 200m then cross over the Roman Road Bridge.
+When you reach the Regent's Canal, take a left and walk south for 200m, then cross over the Roman Road Bridge.
 Follow Roman Road for 1km to the end of the walk at Bethnal Green Underground Station.